 Influenza viruses change every year because the influenza virus has a unique ability to change its surface structure.
 This means that even if you had the flu or an immunisation one year, your body’s immune system might be unable to fight the changed version of the virus that will be circulating the following year.

 Each year, a new vaccine is developed (usually called the seasonal vaccine) and is available for those who wish to be immunised.
-In Victoria, the 2016 seasonal influenza vaccine includes protection against four strains of influenza.
+The seasonal influenza vaccine includes protection against four strains of influenza.

 The influenza vaccine cannot give you a dose of flu because it does not contain live virus.
 Some people may still contract the flu because the vaccine may not always protect against all strains of the influenza virus circulating in the community.

-An annual flu immunisation is provided through the National Immunisation Program for most people in the community who are considered to be at an increased risk of complications.
-In Victoria, an annual immunisation against the flu is free for:
+An annual flu vaccination is provided through the National Immunisation Program for most people in the community who are considered to be at an increased risk of complications.
+In Victoria, an annual vaccination against the flu is free for:

-- people six months and over who have medical conditions that put them at risk of serious complications of the flu
+- people who have medical conditions that put them at risk of serious complications of the flu

 - Aboriginal and Torres Strait Islander people aged six months to under five years and 15 years and over